-Fear, shame, and uncertainty, all those words serve to describe the feelings of someone who has been emotionally abused in the past.
-Those who have been through traumatic experiences because of ex-partners tend to keep silent about their past and not express their fears for fear being judged and not understood.
+Fear, shame, and uncertainty, all those words serve to describe the feelings of someone who suffer emotional abuse in the past.
+Those who have been through traumatic experiences because of ex-partners tend to keep silent about their past and not express their fears for fear of being judged and not understood.

-We live in a society that is so disconnected from its emotions and isolated from educational resources against emotional abuse that, often, a victim does not even know they were abused.
+We live in a society that is so disconnected from its emotions.
+A society that is isolated from educational resources against emotional abuse that; often, a victim does not even know they were abused.

 According to the OASH (Office of the Assistant Secretary for Health)1, abusers are also able to say that they love their partners, to pay attention to them and be helpful in certain moments of the relationship.
 But abusers use these acts to subdue and confuse the victim.

 An abuser will not resort to physical violence every day, but could commit other forms of abuse such as offending, manipulation, and threats.
 All of these damage to the victim’s mental health.
 While it is surmountable, it requires the necessary help.
 But how do you identify a victim?
 How can you help your partner who was a victim?
 To get these answers, it is necessary to delve into the subject.

 Emotional abuse is a type of abuse that uses verbal and mental means to control, isolate, degrade, and devalue a person2.
 Emotional abuse can occur in countless situations and contexts.
 The first image that comes to mind when it comes to emotional abuse is likely in a romantic relationship.
 But abuse can also take the form of workplace bullying and cyberbullying, among others.